Dress to impress?

 4) It eliminates workplace competition

-According to the Workplace Bullying Institute, 54 million American workers are bullied at work, with vulnerable, introverted or “different” employees often targeted by mean office colleagues.
+According to the Workplace Bullying Institute, 54 million American workers are bullied at work.
+Especially vulnerable, introverted or “different” employees often targeted by mean office colleagues.
 Maybe you can’t afford to dress up the same way as your colleagues.
 Maybe you steer clear of labels.
 Perhaps you’ve worn the same dress shirt one too many times.
 A workplace bully will always find a reason to target you.
 Competition between colleagues can be harsh, expensive, and – worst of all – can impact your self-esteem, hindering you from turning in productive work and causing unnecessary stress, perhaps even ultimately costing you your job.

 5) It boosts productivity